 Types Of “Wood”

 There are many types of wood furniture and hardwood floors.
-However, when it comes to mahogany, maple, etc, it all works the same when removing a permanent marker from it.
-What we’re talking about here is different.
+However, with mahogany, it’s the same when removing ink stains.

 Real Wood Vs. Laminated Wood

 Countertops, cabinets, floors, and furniture do not use real wood.
 Laminate or laminated wood surfaces are easier to clean.